dieghernan/dieghernan.github.io/collections/_posts/2022-05-01-Unknown-pleasures-R.md

 - We need to ensure that all the valid values are equal or greater than zero.

-- We would replace the `NAs` produced when masking the raster to zero.
-We would use this later to decide whether to remove or not some parts of the plot.
+- We will replace the `NAs` produced when masking the raster to zero.
+We will use this later to decide whether to remove some parts of the plot.

-After that, we would create a data frame with the information needed for creating the joyplot.
+After that, we create a data frame with the information needed for creating the joyplot.

 ```r